sbergot/ArgParser/README.md

      --version                     print the program version and exit

- For more information, please visit <haskage link>.
+ For more information, please visit --hakage link--.